Rory McIlroy chasing Canadian Open three-peat with Justin Rose, Tommy Fleetwood in contention

 Rose charged into contention by birdieing six of his last seven holes to card a six-under 66, as Fleetwood recovered from a slow start to make a hat-trick of birdies from the seventh and add five more on his back nine to register a third-round 64.

-"I felt like the leaderboard's been very, very bunched up, so just staying hanging around sort of over those first two days was important," Fleetwood said.
+"I felt like the leaderboard has been very, very bunched up, so just staying hanging around sort of over those first two days was important," Fleetwood said.
 "A great round going today and you just have to go out and enjoy those days when they come."

 Live PGA Tour Golf